 No withdrawal is permitted in the last two weeks of any GPS course.
+(See above information for CBE courses.)

 Occasionally, students who are performing well in a course may find themselves unable to complete academic work and need to withdraw from a course due to legitimate personal reasons.
 In these instances, a student should contact the instructor and their Academic Advisor to request an Incomplete ('I') and an extension.
 In such cases, the GPS office is more than willing to work out arrangements with students to allow them the opportunity to complete their work.
 Any arrangements must abide by the University's Incomplete Grade policy.